albans/wcache/README.md

 `7312 9090`
 The first column is the PID of the wcache instance, the second is the port it is listening to.

-Finally, when you are done using wcache, you may use the `stop`command to shut down an instance you have previously started.
+Finally, when you are done using *wcache*, you may use the `stop`command to shut down an instance you have previously started.
 For example, assuming you have previously started an instance on port 9090 with the `start`command, you would shut it down like this:

 ```